pensjonatus/flash-fiction/blog/the-life-of-a-sausage-eater.md

 ---
-title: 'The Life of a Sausage Eater'
+title: The Life of a Sausage Eater
 date: '2013-10-14'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I remember when Mr. Pericault, the maths teacher, first arrived in town.
 He